Signal and Image Analysis for Biomedical and Life Sciences ( Free PDF )

 • Identifying stochastic abnormalities in eye tracking Quantifying motor symptoms in Parkinson’s disease

-• Description of the Reichardt basic motion detector model
+• The Reichardt basic motion detector model is described.

-• Development of an application form and load analysis for healthcare providers who help the patient sit upright in bed
+• We are developing an application form and conducting a load analysis for healthcare providers who assist patients in sitting upright in bed.

-• Classification of epileptic EEG signals with delayed licensing and K rates
+• We categorize epileptic EEG signals based on delayed licensing and K rates.

-• Monitoring EEG activity using motion prediction to understand brain activity
+• We are monitoring EEG activity using motion prediction to understand brain activity.

 • Image analysis

-• Towards automated quantitative insight into the vascular system using ultra-high-resolution images.
+• We are moving towards automated quantitative understanding of the vascular system through the use of ultra-high-resolution images.

-• Classification of visual pollution using a feature system: comparison of algorithms and a study on New Zealand honey.
+• The study focuses on the classification of visual pollution using a feature system, comparing algorithms with a study on New Zealand honey.

 • Phone book